CodeSpaceHQ/MENGEL/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the entire project up and running on your local machine for development and testing purposes.
+If you wish to deploy submodules individually, please see the instructions for that specific module.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisities